Table of Contents

 Squat Workout for a Beginner

-If you are convinced that squats might be a good exercise for you to try, here is a beginner squat workout to get you started: First, make sure that you watch Mehdi’s instructional video on the squat.
+If you are convinced of the benefits of squats, here is a beginner squat workout to get you started: First, make sure that you watch Mehdi’s instructional video on the squat.
 That video is here in case you missed it above.
 Second, start a simple 30 day squat challenge for yourself.
 Get a notebook or spreadsheet and record your workouts.
 Sure, you can use an app as well like jefit or the stronglift app for your iphone or android.
 Let’s assume that you have your body weight down to a place where you are comfortable to start a squat workout.

 For example, when I was hovering around 275 pounds, I could barely tie my shoes, let alone squat.
 So, I had to take off a considerable amount of weight before I could try squats even without weights.
 But let’s say that you have followed the Hashi Mashi Reboot Fitness Program that I describe on this blog.
 Now you are at a body weight that you can do at least one squat with good form without weights.
 And you have started weight training to increase muscle.